 The advantage of the hybrid system is that it makes it possible to reduce the size of the lithium-ion battery with equal autonomy by up to 50%.
 The NAWA Racer has a weight of 150 kilograms, saving weight 25% compared to conventional electric motorbikes.

-This idea is not new, we have already seen it in some other projects, such as the case of Lamborghini Sián, which seeks to replace batteries with supercapacitors to recharge energy.
+This idea is not new; we have already seen it in some other projects, such as the case of the Lamborghini Sián, which seeks to replace batteries with supercapacitors to recharge energy.

 NAWA expects to start receiving orders for its capacitors after CES 2020, to later start with large-scale production during the second quarter of the year, and start deliveries for the second half of that same 2020.